 Slow Cooker Pulled Pork

-Pork simmered in root beer makes all the difference.
+Root beer and pulled pork might not seem like a likely pairing but here it makes all the difference.
 Topped with your favorite BBQ sauce, it's sure to bring rave reviews.

-Pork simmered in root beer makes all the difference.
+Root beer and pulled pork might not seem like a likely pairing but here it makes all the difference.
 Topped with your favorite BBQ sauce, it's sure to bring rave reviews.

 I appreciate folks who review the recipe when they have used the original ingredients.
 What I don't appreciate, is someone who posts and completely changed ingredients.
 Why not post as an entirely different recipe.
 This was great as is.
 It will vary, depending on what barbecue sauce you use.Read More